Brashtron/parkingLot/README.md

 10) **exit**: exit will quit the application.

+## OOPs Modules
+Following classes are used in the development of the project :-

+* **ParkingLot** -> Representation of the parking lot and is used to initialize the parking lot with maximum number of slots.
+It has a parkingSpot class object array and a doublyLinkedListNode array, both of maximum slot size.
+It also has two maps ColorInfoMap which stores the reference of the head of the doublylist of same color and carInfoMap which stores the reference of the doublyLinkedListNode where the car is parked.

+* **Car** -> Representation of the car.
+Stores car number and color.

+* **ParkingSpot** -> Representation of a single parkingSpot.
+Stores a car instance and position of the spot itself.

+* **Minheap** -> Stores the free slot positions with position index itself as the weight.

+* **doublyLinkedListNode** -> Stores the parking position, the previous and next position of a car of the same color.

-## Logic of Parking Lot Class
+**Parking Lot Class Logic**
-* The parking lot class has a parkingSpot class object array of the maximum slot size which is taken as input while creating parking lot.

-* It also has another array parkingColorNode of doublyLinkedListNode class object.
-This class instance represents a standalone doubly linked list node.
-In this array each node corresponds to a parking spot position given by its index in this array.

-* It also has two maps, colorInfoMap and carInfoMap.
-ColorInfoMap stores cars of the same color in a doublyLinkedList where each node is parkingColorNode element corresponding to a parking slot position.
-CarInfoMap stores those individual nodes with key as car number.
+* **park**
+1) The nearest empty slot is popped from the minHeap.

+2) The car is set on that position in the parkingSpot Object.

+3) The doublylinkedlist head is fetched from the colorInfoMap and then the node corresponding to the current parking spot is appended as head and set in colorInfoMap.

+4) CarInfoMap stores this node with key as car number.
 This second map provides ease in removing these nodes from doublyLinkedList and also provides parking slot info of a car in O(1).

-* It also uses a minHeap to store the available slot indexes.
-Every time a car leaves a slot, that slot is entered in the minHeap and everytime a car is parked the smallest slot is popped.
+* **Leave**
+1) The parkingSpot object is checked for occupancy at the position mentioned.

+2) The car number is fetched from the parkingSpot Object.

+3) The doublyLinkedListNode object at the corresponding position is fetched and it is removed from the list it belongs and colorInfoMap will be altered accordingly.

+4) The free spot now is inserted in the minHeap again.

 ## Time Complexities
 1) **create_parking_lot** -> O(n)